 Weed killers don’t need to contain harmful chemicals in order to be effective at killing weeds.
 The simple fact is, you can make a solution with natural products that you probably already have in your own home that will work just as effectively when fighting invasive weeds.

 A solution of 3 parts vinegar, one part water is a common remedy to spray on weeds.
 It may take a few days to work, but this will directly kill the weeds without harming any nearby flora.
+However, some people may have significantly large gardens, and the process of making homemade weed killers can be a bit tiring for them.
+On such occasions, people could shop weed killers for large areas on the internet, after researching a bit on it.

 Additionally, a saltwater solution has the innate ability to kill weeds.
 Unless your plants thrive in ocean water, which is highly doubtful unless you have a seaweed garden, saltwater will kill weeds over time.